leidZhang/ContainerStarter/README.md

 <b>Tip 1</b>: You can open another terminal and run bash run_container.sh again.
 It will connect to the same running container.

 <b>Tip 2</b>: You can run `bash run_container.sh --config=path/to/your/config.yaml` to start another container.
 Replace `path/to/your/config.yaml` with the path to your desired YAML configuration file.
 This allows you to start a container with custom settings defined in the specified configuration.
+## Use GUI inside Container
+1. To grant access to the X11 Server, run `xhost +`
+2. Run the Script with the `--display` Option, for example `bash run_container.sh --display`

 ## Notes
 - Make sure Docker is installed and running on your system.
 - Make sure python3 is installed on your system, the project requires python to read the yaml file.